Leah Patterson-Baker: Reception

 Nicodemou has received several award nominations for her performance as Leah.
 She was nominated for the Gold Logie Award for Most Popular Personality on Australian Television at the 2001, 2002 and 2006 Logie Awards, and also received "Most Popular Actress" nominations in 2002 and 2006.
 She was nominated for the "Best Actress" award at the 2009 Inside Soap Awards.
 At the 2010, 2011 and 2015 ceremonies she was nominated in the category of "Best Daytime Star".
 Leah and Irene's friendship won the 2015 TV Week and Soap Extra #OMGAward for Best BFFs.
 In August 2017, Nicodemou was longlisted for Best Daytime Star at the Inside Soap Awards.
 The nomination did not progress to the viewer-voted shortlist.
 In May 2022, Nicodemou received a nomination for Most Popular Actress at the 2022 Logie Awards.
 She was nominated in the same category in 2023.
+In 2025, Leah and Justin received a "Best Soap Couple" nomination at the Digital Spy Reader Awards.

 In her book Soap Stars, Debbie Foy refers to Leah as having lived through several dramatic episodes.
 In Andrew Mercado's book, Super Aussie Soaps, he describes Leah as seemingly arriving with an army of Greek relatives, in his opinion it was the introduction of Leah that marked the first time the serial had bothered to include a multicultural community.
 Holy Soap describe Leah's most memorable moment as being when: "Finding out her beloved Vinnie had died in pokey."
 TV Week named Leah and Vinnie as one of soap's "Odd Couples".
 They said "Vinnie was the local goofball working as a stripper.
 Leah was the responsible Greek girl.
 They lived together as flatmates and she found herself falling for his quirkiness."
 Erin Miller writing for TV Week said the week commencing 21 February 2011, was a "huge week" for Leah.
 She had many dramas and Miller said "poor Leah hit the roof" when she found out Elijah and Miles had been lying to her.
 TV Week later said Leah's love life was finally looking good with Miles and noted that she is "notorious for getting her heart broken."